pd-bgw/my-portfolio/README.md

 # Issues

+1. 7/19/20 Deployment Issues
+    - index.html is not updating
+    - Other files I have changed has updated
+        - upload_portfolio_lambda.py
+        - README.md
+    - no other know update Issues

-1. Changes made to .py upload file needs to be maintain in 2 places.
+2. Changes made to .py upload file needs to be maintain in 2 places.
-    a.
-AWS Lambda
+    - AWS Lambda
-    b. local repository, and GitHub
+    - Local repository

 - [x] test